Rebels Prepare for Season Finale Wednesday After 3-1 Setback at Auburn

 Getzin took the reins of the Rebels with a reputation as a recruiter, a necessary piece of the puzzle to building a program.
 He hit the ground running, put together an outstanding coaching staff and turned recruiting up a notch, filling the roster with athletes that include All-State and All-America selections.

-Eleven years after taking control of the squad, the Rebel volleyball program is coming off three appearances in the NCAA Tournament over the last seven years and a pair of record-setting seasons.
-The pieces of the puzzle are falling into place under Getzin, who has twice been named Southeastern Conference Coach of the Year and a finalist for National Coach of the Year in 2006.
+Twelve years after taking control of the squad, the Rebel volleyball program is coming off three appearances in the NCAA Tournament over the last eight years and a pair of record-setting seasons.
+The pieces of the puzzle are falling into place under Getzin, who has twice been named SEC Coach of the Year and a finalist for National Coach of the Year in 2006.

-In addition to quality recruiting, the Getzin era has seen facility improvements, increased attendance and excitement at home matches.
-With these elements in place and a continued commitment from the administration, Getzin and Ole Miss have the foundation laid to sustain success.
+In addition to quality recruiting, the Getzin era saw facility improvements, increased attendance and excitement at home matches.
+With these elements in place and a continued commitment from the administration, Getzin and Ole Miss laid the foundation to sustain success.

 Most recently, Ole Miss completed a new renovation to the Gillom Center in 2010.
 The Rebels moved the court and added 350 chairback seats to completely surround the court and add to the frenzied excitement that has become Rebel Volleyball at the Gillom Center.